 The baby stopped crying and studied the visitor with curiosity.

-Snape rocked backwards and forwards, Lily in his arms, tears flowing like her hair down his hard cold cheeks.
+Severus rocked backwards and forwards, Lily in his arms, tears flowing like her hair down his hard cold cheeks.

 The girl he’d die for.

-Snape knew he didn’t have long left.
+Severus knew he didn’t have long left.

 Every heart beat was slower than the last.